perfsonar/docs/_sources/install_docker.rst.txt

 Start the container in the background::

-  # docker run -d --name perfsonar-testpoint --net=host perfsonar/testpoint
+  # docker run -d --name perfsonar-testpoint --net=host --cap-add CAP_NET_RAW perfsonar/testpoint

 Or you can use `docker Compose <https://docs.docker.com/compose/>`_ to assist in this process.